Kerala Gulf diaspora

 The Kerala Gulf diaspora refers to the people of Kerala living in the West Asian Arab states of the Persian Gulf.
-In 2008, they numbered more than 2.5 million.
+A report presented in 2014, estimates that 90 percent of Kerala's 2.36 million-strong diaspora resides in the Middle East.
 Nearly 80 percent of Indians living in Kuwait are from Kerala according to the 2008 survey commissioned by the Department of Non-resident Keralite Affairs.

 The Gulf Boom

 The "Gulf Boom" refers to the mass migration of a large number of people from the Indian state of Kerala to the GCC states from 1972 to 1983.
 Largely consisting of the migration of Malayalis, the dominant indigenous ethnic group in Kerala, the movement of many migrant workers from Kerala to the GCC states continues to the present day, although in smaller numbers after the 2008 international financial crisis began to affect the GCC region.
 This initial wave of migration is usually referred to as the Kerala Gulf Boom.
 In 2010, the GCC states contained a total Keralite population of more than 3.5 million, who annually sent home a sum of around $6.81 billion (US), which is more than 15.13% of the total Remittance to India in 2008.
 In 2013 the remittance was more the 60,000 crore (600 billion) rupees.